rackerlabs/support-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

 4. In the **Multi-Factor Authentication SMS** field, click **Add**.

-4. On the Register SMS Device form, select the country code for the device, and then type the device phone number.
+5. On the Register SMS Device form, select the country code for the device, and then type the device phone number.
 Click **Add SMS Device.**

     After you click **Add SMS Device**, the Identity service sends an SMS text message with a four-digit PIN to the specified phone.

-5. On the Verify Code form in the control panel, type the PIN code sent to your mobile device in the verification code field.
+6. On the Verify Code form in the control panel, type the PIN code sent to your mobile device in the verification code field.
 Then, click **Verify SMS Device**.

-    After you submit the verification code, the Cloud Control Panel login page is displayed so that you can re-authenticate by using the multi-factor authentication process.
+    After you submit the verification code, the MyRackspace portal login page is displayed so that you can re-authenticate by using the multi-factor authentication process.

 ### Configure your account to authenticate by using an OTP device